 Korea's coastlines are beautiful and accessible.
 The east coast (reachable via KTX to Gangneung) and the southern and western coasts all offer the kind of dramatic seaside scenery seen in the show.

-The drama's fairy-tale tone is reinforced by its use of lush Korean countryside — quiet country roads, forests, and fields.
-These rural settings give the show its dreamlike, picture-book quality, especially in the flashback and storytelling sequences.
+The drama's storybook tone is reinforced by its use of lush Korean countryside — quiet lanes, forests, and fields that look like illustrations from one of Moon-young's own dark picture books.
+These rural settings carry a lot of the show's dreamlike quality, especially in the flashbacks and fairy-tale storytelling sequences, where the world is meant to feel slightly unreal.

 The rural areas of Chungcheong and Gyeonggi provinces are easily reached from Seoul by intercity bus or train.
 They make for peaceful day trips that capture the same gentle countryside atmosphere.